OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Principles.md

 ### Module pattern

 Creating variables in the persistent lexical scope reference data can help avoid polluting global namespace with variables

+## JavaScript synchronous execution

+JavaScript does not have any asynchronous code execution features.
+It does not create treads to execute background tasks.
+Instead it uses synchronisity to simulate asynchronous behavior.

+### Web browsers

+To understand how some behaviors inside of JavaScript are possible it's important to look further and at the back-bone it stands on.

+Browser and JS runtimes have some features, that JS utilizes to enrich it's toolkit.
+So browser has APIs for sending network requests, rendering and JS uses it but not implement it.
+JavaScript may seem to have related functionalities implemented, but those are facade functionalities.

+JavaScript does not have `settimeout` implemented, it uses the runtime API to create a timer.
+Same for accessing the DOM, we use `document`, `fetch`, `console`.
+All these are labels (API implementations) for runtime features.